We’re looking at yet another market, following our analysis of influencer marketing in Singapore, that is small in size but packs a big punch.

 For marketers looking to run influencer marketing campaigns in Hong Kong, a mixture of social influencers or KOLs using the hero, hub, hygiene content model has proven effective across a variety of industries - particularly for business-to-consumer brands.

 How does influencer marketing stack up for marketers in Hong Kong?
-Based on data obtained from campaigns run on the CastingAsia platform in the past year, the business verticals that have performed the best for influencer marketing in Hong Kong are FMCG, gadgets and travel & attractions, with finance and delivery also standing out.
+Based on data obtained from campaigns run on the AnyTag platform (formerly known as CastingAsia platform) in the past year, the business verticals that have performed the best for influencer marketing in Hong Kong are FMCG, gadgets and travel & attractions, with finance and delivery also standing out.

 Content from social influencers and KOLs that drove the most user clicks were those that either had clear descriptions and benefits of a certain offering, or included a solution to a specific problem many of an influencer’s followers were facing.
 Visuals also tended to include more information about the product, rather than just an in-your-face product placement.